-A Version Control System (VCS) allows to organize changes to file structures in unique revisions (aka commits), that save the author, date, optional documentation and the actual changes made.
+A Version Control System (VCS) allows to organize changes to file structures in unique revisions (aka commits).
+Each revision stores the change to the file and additional meta information like the author, the date and optional documentation (comments).

-Further, the nature of (especially distributed) VCS supplements collaborative software development in various workflows.
+The nature of especially distributed VCS supplements collaborative software development in various workflows.

 The most widely used VCS is Git - originally written by Linus Torvalds - which underlies the offerings of GitHub.
 Also widely used are Mercurial, Bazaar and formerly Subversion.